wsteadman/wsteadman/README.md

 ## Hi there 👋

 My name is Will and I am interested data science and all things statistics.
-I am currently a student at the university of Notre Dame studying Finance and Data Science.
+I am currently a student at the University of Notre Dame studying Finance and Data Science.
 I like to  hike, travel, and and play hockey when I find the time.

 Skills:
 - Python